CareerPlug/coding-challenge-2021/README.md

 # CareerPlug Coding Challenge

 This is the CareerPlug coding challenge.
 Bellow you will find a set of instructions on how to complete and submit the project.
+We ask that you spend no longer than four hours working on the challenge.
 If you have any questions at all please submit an issue or contact us directly!

 ## Introduction